 A HISTORY OF SILENCE NEVER DID US ANY GOOD.

-The amount we access online pornography is growing at an exponential rate.
-In the UK alone, there are 10 million porn sessions per day.
+In 2017, pornography is all around us and the amount we watch it is growing at an exponential rate: in the UK alone, 10 million porn videos are consumed every day.

 22 March 2017